gvanastasov/codebook-typescript/README.md

 ## **When to typescript?**

 It's worth noting that TypeScript introduces additional complexity compared to writing plain JavaScript.
 If you're working on a small project, have tight deadlines, or require rapid prototyping, TypeScript might not provide substantial benefits, and JavaScript could be a more suitable choice.

+## **Contribution**

+This codebook is an open-source project, and contributions are welcome!
+If you find any errors, have suggestions for improvements, or want to add more examples to enhance the learning experience, please feel free to submit a pull request.
+Together, we can make this an even better resource for the TypeScript community.

+> Note: This codebook is continuously evolving, and some topics may be missing or not covered in depth.
+Your feedback and contributions will help make this repository more comprehensive and valuable for everyone.

 ## **Table of Contents**
 - [Chapter 1: Unsafety](https://github.com/gvanastasov/codebook-typescript/blob/main/src/1_unsafety/index.ts)